-- Reedsy – a freelance marketplace which allows you to work with authors and writers.
+- Reedsy – a freelance marketplace that allows you to work with authors and writers.

 - Scribe Media – hire freelance “scribes.”
-Role involves writing as well as editing.
+The role involves writing as well as editing.

 - Scribe Writing (previously Book in a Box) – proofread a book project which lasts for a series of months.